leamas/ddupdate/README.md

 This makes it possible for users on internet to access the machine.

-On the other hand, it might be necessary to register another type of address for example when using DHCP addresses on an interal network behind a router and the machine should be reached by users on the local network.
+On the other hand, it might be necessary to register another type of address for example when using DHCP addresses on an internal network behind a router and the machine should be reached by users on this network.
-In this case the machines's real address should be registered.
+In this case the machine's real address should be registered.

 First, list all plugins: